maheenabbas/ThreadedBankTransactions-Analyzer/README.md

 ## Data Integrity Evaluation:

 Despite the expectation for a final balance of $0 after each iteration, the project recognizes potential discrepancies.
-The final output, comprising the count of each unique final balance, is captured in a text file for further analysis.